 Honey bee family has three types of bees like Queen Bee, Worker Bee and Drone Bee each has its role to play.

 Among these three, worker bees play the lead role in collecting the nectar and turning it into honey from various flowers.
 It may be from thousands of flowers.
-Honestly a massive job but worker bees are passionate about this assignment.
+Honestly, a massive job but worker bees are passionate about this assignment.

 Step-1: Nectar Gathering Journey:

-Worker or female bees visit flower to flower using their long sucking mouthpart (proboscis) to draw the nectar from the flowers.
+How do bees make honey?
+Well, worker or female bees visit flower to flower using their long sucking mouthpart (proboscis) to draw the nectar from the flowers.

-Likewise they store the nectar from all the visiting flowers in their ‘honey stomach’ until they reach the hive.
+Likewise, they store the nectar from all the visiting flowers in their ‘honey stomach’ until they reach the hive.
 ‘Honey stomach’ is the storage house of the nectar while loading it from the flowers.

-Remember bees have two stomachs one is ‘honey stomach’ and the other one is the normal digestive stomach.
+Remember, bees have two stomachs one is ‘honey stomach’ and the other one is the normal digestive stomach.

 Step-2: Returns to the Hive: